Published:

 How quickly will I receive my money after a cashless payment?

-The payout to your Swiss bank account takes place, depending on the provider, within 1–5 working days.
-With most PSPs, you can choose between daily, weekly or monthly payouts.
+Payouts to your Swiss bank account are made within 1-5 business days, depending on the provider.
+With most PSPs, you can choose between daily, weekly, or monthly payouts.

 View detailed response